ChrisKneller/compounds-showcase/README.md

 INFO:waitress:Serving on http://0.0.0.0:8050
 ```

-Go to http://0.0.0.0:8050 and click compounds to start browsing compound data.
+Go to http://localhost:8050 or http://0.0.0.0:8050 and click compounds to start browsing compound data.

 # Time to explore!
 Things to do...